Ethical Principles

 Accountability and Continual Growth

-we reflect regularly on how our actions align with our ethical principles
+reflect regularly on how our actions align with our ethical principles

-we seek and welcome feedback from clients, collaborators, and communities
+seek and welcome feedback from clients, collaborators, and communities

-we evolve our practices as we learn, honoring this as our living commitment
+evolve our practices as we learn, honoring this as our living commitment